KilledByAPixel/OS13k/README.md

-# OS13k
-A tiny pseudo operating system in only 13 kilobytes
+# OS13k - A tiny pseudo operating system for JS13k

 ## Please keep this project confidential!